Frequently Asked Questions & Answers

 - Then I would show him what the outcome would be and encourage him to persevere.
 Up to Grey LLATL is quite a sufficient language understanding to be ready for adult life so he does not necessarily have to go all the way to Gold LLATL.
 In fact, a student does not have to go as far as Grey LLATL to be able to cope in adult life.
 To confirm this, I know of a number of Afrikaans families whose children have gone onto college courses after reaching Green LLATL and still they were excelling in english even though it was their second language.

 - Finally, what I would be doing practically to keep language advancing as this stage is put LLATL aside and pick up Excellence in Writing.
-Here you have a tutor, on DVD, helping bring language to life and teaching how to apply what is learnt through this course.
+Here you have a tutor, on video, helping bring language to life and teaching how to apply what is learnt through this course.
 It moves away from all the grammar rules, sentence diagraming, etc. It inspires and motivates a person to ‘want to’ put their thoughts down on paper!

 Our son went from dragging his heals, when it came to writing, to finding wings!
 Quite remarkable really.
 He only found his wings at about 15/16 years of age.

 Lastly why not just take a complete break from formal language for a while and allow some distance.
 I know you have already taken a few breaks from language lessons but how about talking to your son about this idea so he knows you are wanting to help and support him in whichever way, to help him continue to learn.
 Perhaps give him some understanding of the bigger picture and the importance of literature.
 Maybe you can choose a book to read aloud to him which he will love.
+Or, we have found that audiobooks really inspire a love of the written word.

 I hope this helps.